 In 1947, a preliminary survey of the Hamilton River and the falls was carried out for the Commission of Government.
 Development of Labrador's hydro resources was made possible by the construction of the Québec North Shore and Labrador Railway, completed in 1954, which gave the access needed for shipping in equipment and materials, and shipping out raw resources.
 Other factors which helped contribute to the decision to develop Hamilton Falls in the 1960s were improvements in technology, which allowed transmission lines to carry more power greater distances, and improvements in construction methods which allowed the site to be developed at a more reasonable cost.

 Once a buyer was found for the power - Hydro-Québec - which in itself took years, the project broke ground in 1966.
-At the time it was the largest construction project in North America, employing 30,000 workers over its seven-year construction period, 6200 at its peak.
+At the time it was the largest construction project in North America, employing thousands of workers over its seven-year construction period, with 6200 employed at its peak.
 Water from the rapids above the falls, and water diverted from the Churchill Falls, provide the energy for the massive hydro-electric project.

 The heart of the hydro-generating power plant is the 5,428,500 kilowatt underground power station.
 Soon after the 1974 completion of the Churchill Falls project, the Newfoundland government purchased controlling interest in the CFLCo, the parent company which controlled the hydro project.